 So for the second batch, I increased the proportion of cake flour and decreased the amount of baking powder.
 I carefully followed all of the biscuit-making tips given to me by Carmen (who in turn learned them from her 90-year old grandmother), made sure my oven was at the correct temperature, and held my breath.

-These were the fluffiest, most tender biscuits that had ever come from my oven!
+These were the fluffiest, most tender biscuits that had ever come from my oven.
 Granted, I don’t know whether I have ever tasted a true southern biscuit, so I don’t know whether these compare.
 But these are good and they’re easy.
 And they don’t come from a can!
+Scroll down to the bottom of the post for my printable recipe!

 Tips for Perfect Biscuits